Did you know that simple plans wound and kill companies? Sharing this information is important to me, because of our company’s mission of education.

-Volume requirements are absolutely necessary in multilevel compensation plans.
-Simple plans frequently have volume requirements which are either too high, too low, or both.
+Volume requirements are absolutely necessary for multilevel compensation plans.
+Simple plans frequently have volume requirements that are either too high, too low or both.

 While volume is king, structure is queen.
 Structure requirements help representatives to meet volume requirements.
 Simple plans commonly lack structure requirements.

 Did you know that structure requirements lead to more relationships between leaders because one can’t promote to higher titles based purely on volumes?
 Leadership development helps to grow direct selling companies faster.

 While you can’t pay people 50 different ways, great compensation plans pay representatives 6 to 12 different ways.

 Many simple plans include only a handful of ways to earn money.

 Some simple plans are based upon the assumption that if everyone recruits so many, then everyone will get great compensation.
 The truth is that this conclusion is a myth.

 Compensation plans built on myths never place a company on the success highway.

 One of the reasons people design simple compensation plans is that they are unaware of the 12 essential behaviors that all multilevel compensation plans should motivate and reward.

 Simple compensation plans cannot encourage and compensate independent representatives of direct selling companies for the activities we want them to perform.